-A list of known free, or un-whipped, votes in the House of Commons since 1997Jump to full report >>
+A list of known free (not whipped) votes in the House of Commons since 1997.Jump to full report >>

 The majority of Government business in Parliament is whipped.
 The primary role of the Whips Office is to get the Government’s business through Parliament and to secure the Government’s majority in votes on its legislative and policy programme.
 A free vote in Parliament is one in which MPs or members of the Lords are not put under any pressure as to which way to vote by their Party's Whips.